wsams/talk2me/README.md

 Persistent chat rooms are not enabled by default and are never required when entering a room.
 If you click the checkbox on the login page to **Create or join a persistent room** all of your messages will be logged.
 If you do not check the box your messages will not be logged.
 You can tell if a user is logging there messages when an exclamation mark is appended to their username. e.g. `@foobar!`

+Note: There is no URL syntax for logging into a room with encrypting messages enabled.
+If you are logged into a room with encryption enabled and you refresh the browser, your encryption password will be lost.
+You will need to logout and back in manually with the same encryption password.
+Your encryption password is only valid until you close the browser window or tab, or refresh.

 ## Encrypted messages

 Encryption is handled by the Stanford Javascript Crypto Library and happens entirely within your browser.